valeriupredoi/valeriupredoi.github.io/pages/training.md

 <hr style="border:2px solid gray">

-###  Online Training on Data Analytics: How to skip high-volume data transfer and access free computing resources for your CMIP analyses
+###  Online Training on Data Analytics How to skip high-volume data transfer and access free computing resources for your CMIP analyses
 - open when: **Mar 08, 2021 03:00 PM**
 - duration: **Mar 08, 2021 03:00 PM to Mar 09, 2021 05:30 PM**